 With a passport issued by one of the countries from the European Union you don’t have to apply for a visa when you’re travelling to Suriname for a maximum of 90 days.
 You can buy a tourist card at Schiphol Airport for 35 euros.
 This cards gives you a onetime access to Suriname.
 Your passport needs to be valid for at least 6 months and you need to be able to show your return ticket.
 When you’re travelling with minors you’ll need extra documents.
 Contact the closest Surinamese Embassy or Consulate (for European Travelling this is Amsterdam) for more information.Travelers with a CARICOM-passport don’t need a visa nor a tourist card.
 Do you live at Curacao, Bonaire or Aruba and do you have a Dutch passport?
 Then you don’t need a tourist card when you can prove that you live on one of these islands via a local identity card.
 However, your passport needs to be valid for at least 6 months.

 The Surinamese currency is the Surinamese dollar, indicated as the SRD.
-Its worth is approximately 8.4 SRD for 1 euro and 7.4 SRD for 1 USD (changes occur often).
+Its worth is approximately 18 SRD for 1 euro and 16 SRD for 1 USD (changes occur often).
 Most of the tours and accommodations in Suriname are priced with the euro (or USD).
 At most places it’s possible to get SRD’s with your foreign debit card.
 However, we advise you to bring euros or USD in cash with you, because you’ll get a much better rate then when you would use your debit card to get SRD’s.
-It’s possible to get euros at most exchange offices using your card, however, an extra 3% of the amount will be charged.
 This is a possibility to get money to pay for a tour, but you can also exchange it to SRD’s.
 After the possibility of bringing cash money with you, this is considered to be the most advantageous option.
 It’s not possible anymore to withdraw euros at cambios.